Divyateja04/CS-F214-Assignment-2/README.md

 ---

 ### IMPLICATION ELIMINATION
-Here if current statement is "b" and we are getting this by using implication elimination on the statement "a>b" given a We generate a string "a>b "since we know the initial term and we also know the eliminated term Then we compare it with the term from which we eliminate i.e. (a>b) By default brackets are added while comparing since we always know > will be inside brackets
+Here if current statement is "b" and we get this by using implication elimination on the statement "a>b" given "a".
+We generate a string "a>b "since we know the initial term and we also know the eliminated term Then we compare it with the term from which we eliminate i.e. "(a>b)" By default brackets are added while comparing since we always know > will be inside brackets

 ---

 ### MODUS TOLLENS
-Here if i is the current line which is (~a) and lineNo1 gives is a>b and lineNo2 gives (~b) We compare using "a" and "b" by removing both the negations from each of those terms and compare it with the actual statement (a>b)
+Here if i is the current line which is "(~a)" and lineNo1 gives is a>b and lineNo2 gives "(~b)" We compare using "a" and "b" by removing both the negations from each of those terms and compare it with the actual statement "(a>b)"

+Future Prospects

+We plan on extending the algorithm to double negation elimination, negation elimination and bottom elimination, which might help us verify a larger number of proofs in the coming future